foundry-rs/book/src/reference/anvil/README.md

 Stops impersonating an account if previously set with `anvil_impersonateAccount`

 `anvil_getAutomine`
-Returns true if automatic mining is enabled, and false.
+Returns true if automatic mining is enabled, and false

 `anvil_mine`
 Mines a series of blocks